PoliteGirl/question/React.md

 );
 ReactDOM.render(container,rootElement);
 ```

+### Q : What is SyntheticEvent?
+A : Certainly!
+In a simple way:

+A SyntheticEvent in React is like a wrapper around real events (like clicks or keystrokes) that happen in a web browser.
+React uses it to make sure event handling works consistently across different browsers, making it easier for developers to work with events in their React components.
+It's like a standardized package for handling events, ensuring things work smoothly no matter which browser your app is running in.

 ### Q : What is Component?
 A : In react, a component is reusable building block for creating UI.